oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 ## Train & Deploy Insurance Model

  In order to Monitor a Model in this example, it needs to be trained and deployed.
 This section explains how to accomplish this.
- > **_Note:_** This section requires a full DKube installation
+ > **Note** This section requires a full DKube installation

- > **_Note:_** This step may have been completed in an earlier section of the example.
+ > **Note** This step may have been completed in an earlier section of the example.
 If so, you can skip this section and use the deployed Model for the Monitor.
 If you need to train and deploy the Model, follow the pipeline instructions at:
  - [Train and Deploy Model](../readme.md#create-kubeflow-pipeline)

  - The Pipeline will create a new Deployment.
 It will be at the top of the Deployment list.

- > **Warning** Do not proceed until the Pipeline has completed and deployed the model
+ > **Warning** Do not proceed until the Pipeline Run has completed and deployed the Model
- >

 ### Execute File to Create Resources

  This example uses a script to create the monitor resources necessary for the monitor creation.
 This section explains how to run the script.